 Privately fostered children are protected by the Children Act 1989 (Part IX) and associated regulations.

 Local councils have clear responsibilities and accountabilities towards privately fostered children.
 Responsibilities are discharged through a series of home visits and a link worker may be appointed to oversee the arrangement.

 The purpose of home visits is to ensure that the children are well cared for in a safe and suitable environment.
 There may also be help and support available, through the local council and other agencies, to assist the carer(s).

 If, however, the local council thinks that a placement is unsuitable, and the child could not be returned to the parents, then the council would have to decide what action to take to safeguard the child’s welfare.
 This may include providing support to the carer, but may also, in some circumstances, mean taking the child into care.

-Upon notification, it is up to the Referral and Response Service, in conjunction with other agencies, to satisfy themselves that the welfare of privately fostered children is promoted and that they are safe.
+Upon notification, it is up to the Duty & Advice Service, in conjunction with other agencies, to satisfy themselves that the welfare of privately fostered children is promoted and that they are safe.
 The service also has to be satisfied that the private foster carers are suitable and ensure that the carers receive any support and guidance that they may need to help them care for the child.

-The Referral and Response Service will conduct an assessment.
+The Duty & Advice service will conduct an assessment.
 Children, young people, parents and carers and professionals known to the child/young person will be involved in all aspects of the process.

 Attention will be given to the suitability of the private foster carer and the assessment will also consider a range of other factors, such as: